Abhinav-Chdhary/Shopflo-assignment/README.md

   - uniqueid field is non empty when analyzing
   - unique identification is a number not used with a post before
   - content is text

+## Scalability modifications done:

+- Overriden default primary key of mongoDb to use 'uniqueId', making 'analysis calls faster'
+- using a algorithm of linear time complexity for analysis calls

+## Scalibility potential changes:

+- Use redis to cache analysis calls
+- Store analysis of a post when it is created
+  (there would be a memory trade-off for this)
+- Use load-balancing